matboivin/21sh/doc/process.md

 > In all cases, Bash ignores `SIGQUIT`.  [(Source)](https://www.gnu.org/software/bash/manual/html_node/Signals.html)

+### Parsing

+- The command string is passed to the lexer
+- The string is split into tokens
+- The parser transforms the tokens into and abstract syntaxt tree
+- Traverse the abstract syntax tree to execute the commands

 ### Lexer

 - Pass the command line to the lexer
 - Tokenize the input
   - Process input char by char
+  - Backtracking
 - Pass the tokens to the parser

 #### Quoting/escaping meta-characters